chriscoates/CV/readme.md

 #### Determined and Tenacious

--I thrive on succeeding as part of a team.
+- I thrive on succeeding as part of a team.
 Personal work and learning at home in my own time to enrich and bring in new initiatives to the technology stack.
--Strong believer in a can do attitude.
+- Strong believer in a can do attitude.
 Passionate about SOLID principles and producing clean code.

 ## <a name="Education">Education</a>